-Surely the best way to reduce the damaging environmental impact of plastic is to look at all possible options including using different materials where possible.
-Ideally, materials that are genuinely recyclable, have high recycling rates, and can be reused indefinitely.
+"Best way to reduce the damaging environmental impact is to look at all possible options, including using different materials," says new MPMA CEO

 Some days, such are the complexities of the issues facing our sector, I feel that I could quite easily drown in jargon.